-So it is with great enthusiasm that I bring you this early fall recipe for warm apples and walnuts served up with creamy whipped yogurt — and I'll let you decide if it should be morning fare or graduate into an after dinner treat.
+So it is with great enthusiasm that I bring you this recipe for warm apples and walnuts served up with creamy whipped yogurt — and I'll let you decide if it should be morning fare or graduate to an after-dinner treat.

 In short, the components of this dessert (or breakfast — you make the call) are quick and simple, and yet it feels fancier and more special than it has any right to be — making it the perfect candidate for a quick weeknight dessert or a great impromptu finish to a dinner party.

 Whipped Yogurt with Apples and Walnuts

 1 cup plain Greek yogurt